lanachiad/console-hp-quiz/README.md

   3. Store them all inside an array

-  4. **It originally said to choose a random question (see below), but I chose to loop through all the questions that I had and then end the quiz after all questions had been asked**

-     Select one random question and log it on the console, together with the possible answers (each question should have a number).
+  4. Select one random question and log it on the console, together with the possible answers (each question should have a number).
 HINT: write a method for the Question objects for this task